ruyrybeyro/rdht/README.md

 change INTERVAL in dht.c if using other than rpimonitor with the default 10s delay polling.

+change TEMPERATURECORRECTION to calibrate the temperature sensor by another more accurate sensor.
+It defaults to -2 celsius.

 The DHT21 chip can only be polled every 1s.
 Use the files created in /var/run/dht

 rdht implements a very basic filter into which assumes the humidity/temperature changes cannot be abrupt to filter out the polling errors as the checksum is very basic.